fedebotu/good-night-ml/README.md

 pip3 install setuptools pyyaml numpy
 ```

-Build and install PyTorch, time to grab a :coffee:, it make take a while.
+Build and install PyTorch, time to grab a :coffee:, it make take a while (took ~ 2 hours on my RPi 4B 4GB ram!)

 > Don't forget the -E that forces the environment variables to be used.